ar3696233/SARA-AGENTIC-AI/README.md

 SARA AI is a **voice-driven AI tutor** that teaches, quizzes, motivates, and plans study sessions through **natural conversation**.

-Students interact with SARA entirely through **voice commands**, making learning accessible for visually impaired and dyslexic learners.
+Students interact with SARA entirely through **voice commands and some features may require use of keyboard too.**, making learning accessible for visually impaired and dyslexic learners.

 The entire system runs **inside a web browser**, ensuring easy access without installation.